ycechungAI/moderngl/docs/reference/attribute.rst

 .. py:attribute:: Attribute.array_length
     :type: int

-    If the attribute is an array the array_length. is the length of the array otherwise `1`.
+    If the attribute is an array the array_length is the length of the array otherwise `1`.

 .. py:attribute:: Attribute.dimension
     :type: int